GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service-workers/service-worker-lifecycle/index.md

 ## Idle and shutdown

 Extension service workers are dormant unless an event fires.
 If the service worker has a handler for the fired event, it wakes up, executes it, then goes back to being idle.
 If the service worker is idle for at least 30 seconds it shuts down.
-Note that this can interrupt a service worker `fetch()` call if the response takes more than 30 seconds to arrive.
+You should design your service worker to be resilient against unexpected termination, since not all activity keeps the service worker alive.
+For example, this can interrupt a service worker `fetch()` call if the response takes more than 30 seconds to arrive.

 Any new events and calls to extension APIs reset the idle timer the moment they're fired.
 For example, when a service worker receives a `chrome.bookmarks.onCreated` event, the 30 second timeout is reset.
 The same is true when calling an extension API such as `chrome.storage.local.get()` which also resets the 30 second timeout.
 As with web service workers, extension service workers have no shutdown or deactivation events.